US Commerce head hopes to make first chips funding awards this fall

-WASHINGTON : U.S. Commerce Secretary Gina Raimondo said Wednesday she hopes to announce the first chips funding award announcements from the government's $39 billion semiconductor subsidy program this fall.
+WASHINGTON: US Commerce Secretary Gina Raimondo said Wednesday (Oct 4) she hopes to announce the first chips funding award announcements from the government's US$39 billion semiconductor subsidy program this fall.

 "I am moving as fast as I can but it's more important to get it right than move fast," Raimondo said at a Senate Commerce Committee hearing answering questions about the program created by Congress in August 2022.
 "I hope we will have some chips funding announcements this fall."